This is a step-by-step guide for Microsoft teams administrator.

 Administrators need to use the Microsoft 365 Admin Center to enable Microsoft Teams for your organization.

-- On the Microsoft Teams settings screen that opens, set the toggle to On if you want to enable Microsoft Teams for your organization, and then click Save.
+- On the Microsoft Teams settings screen that opens, enable the Business & Enterprise and other if you want to enable Microsoft Teams for your organization.
+You can also enable the guest access and click Save.

 - You can control which users in your organization can use Microsoft Teams.
 By default, Microsoft 365 Group creation is enabled in Exchange Online.
 But, there are a couple of ways admins can limit the creation of new groups to specific users.